Azure/aks-engine/docs/topics/certificaterotation.md

 The certificate rotation tool has not been tested on and is expected to fail with the following cluster configurations:

-- Private clusters
+- Private clusters.
-- Clusters using keyvault references in Certificate Profile
+- Clusters using keyvault references in Certificate Profile.
-- Clusters using Cosmos Etcd
+- Clusters using Cosmos etcd.
+- Clusters with already expired certificates with unhealthy etcd.

 The rotation involves rebooting the nodes.
 ALL VMs in the resource group will be restarted as part of running the `rotate-certs` command.
 If the resource group contains any VMs that are not part of the cluster, they will be restarted as well.

+The tool is not currently idempotent, meaning that if the rotation fails halfway though or is interrupted, you will most likely not be able to re-run the operation without any manual intervention.
+There is a risk that your cluster will become unrecoverable which is why it is strongly recommended to follow the steps in the [preparation step](#preparation).